 Behavioral Health Council

-Membership shall reflect the County geographic area, including appropriate cultural and ethnic representation.
+Membership shall reflect the county's geographic area, including appropriate cultural and ethnic representation.
 Membership shall include at least:

 - One family member of a child recipient of services